 Mattress reviews are tricky: everyone has a different body shape, sleeping style and experience.
 So to build a more rounded Emma mattress review, we researched a raft of online feedback from customers and expert testers.

-The Which? team love it, awarding it a 2019 Best Buy and giving it the highest score of any mattress in June 2019.
-Consumer review website Trust Pilot records an impressive average of 4 out of 5 stars (from more than 7,500 user reviews); while Amazon shows 4.5 out of five (from over 300 reviews).
+The Which? team love it, awarding it a 2021 Best Buy.
+Consumer review website Trust Pilot records an impressive average of 4.5 out of 5 stars (from more than 22k user reviews); while Amazon shows 4.4 out of five (from over 3,300 reviews).
 That’s an overwhelmingly positive response from a large pool of customers.

 The main complaints we saw occasionally surface were that a few people found the mattress warm, and some noticed an initial (but not lasting) smell after setting up the mattress.

 Verdict: should I buy the Emma Original mattress?

 Yes.
-One year on, and we still think the Emma Original is the best mattress you can buy right now.
+More than one year on, and we still think the Emma Original is the best mattress you can buy right now.
 It’s unbelievably comfortable, and provides fantastic support no matter what position you sleep in – making it a particularly good choice for people who move around a lot at night.
 It’s also very low-maintenance, with no turning needed, and competitively priced.